ovh/docs/pages/platform/private-registry/managed-private-registry-faq/guide.en-gb.md

 Private Registry is currently available in Western Europe (GRA region).

 ### What version of Harbor is offered?
 All new Private Registry services expose Harbor 2.0.
-We regularly backport security and performance patches from the latests version and will regularly propose new feature upgrades.
+We regularly backport security and performance patches from the latest versions and will regularly propose new feature upgrades.

 #### Tips and Tricks
 All traffic to and from the registry is completely free.